Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Preliminaries on variable exponent Lebesgue spaces

 By direct computations, we obtain

 and, since $|t|<1$,

 with $g(s)$ integrable.
-We conclude thanks to the dominated convergence theorem. \end{proof} \begin{oss} We stress that although $\jrho$ and $\jrhobar$ are not duality mappings, we adopt nonetheless the same notation for consistency. \end{oss} It is interesting to observe the following property of the modular function and its gradient, which will be used in the following convergence analysis. \begin{lemma} For any $x\in\lpvar$,
+We conclude the proof thanks to the dominated convergence theorem. \end{proof} \begin{oss} We stress that although $\jrho$ and $\jrhobar$ are not duality mappings, we adopt nonetheless the same notation for consistency. \end{oss} It is interesting to observe the following property of the modular function and its gradient.
+By direct computations, it follows that for any $x\in\lpvar$ there holds